ralphluo11/CAPP30239Static/static-proposal.md

 Size: {27913} rows, {4607} columns

-{The V-Dem dataset is a global country–year panel containing multiple headline democracy indices (for example, v2x_libdem for liberal democracy and v2x_polyarchy for electoral democracy) plus dozens of component indicators such as participation, civil liberties, and judicial constraints.
+The V-Dem dataset is a global country–year panel containing multiple headline democracy indices (for example, v2x_libdem for liberal democracy and v2x_polyarchy for electoral democracy) plus dozens of component indicators such as participation, civil liberties, and judicial constraints.
 I downloaded the CSV, examined the headers and a random sample of rows to verify the expected variables and check for missing values.
-To maintain a temporally consistent panel and avoid country name changes and reduce irregular gaps, I restricted the project to the 1995–2024 slice, which yields a complete and stable dataset for the visualization. }
+To maintain a temporally consistent panel and avoid country name changes and reduce irregular gaps, I restricted the project to the 1995–2024 slice, which yields a complete and stable dataset for the visualization.

 ### Data Source 1: {World Bank Economics growth}